martinvonk/SPEI/paper/paper.md

 # Computation
 Different drought indices exist to indicate different types of drought.
 For meteorological droughts, common indices are the Standardized Precipitation Index (SPI) [@mckee_spi_1993,;@lloydhughes_spi_2002], the Standardized Precipitation Evaporation Index (SPEI) [@vicenteserrano_spei_2010].
 For hydrological droughts, common indices are the Standardized Groundwater Index (SGI) [@bloomfield_sgi_2013], the Standardized Streamflow Index (SSFI/SSI) [@vicenteserrano_ssfi_2010], and the Standardized Soil Moisture Index (SSMI) [@sheffield_ssmi_2004].

-These standardized drought indics transform a time series into a standardized normal distribution.
+These standardized drought indices transform a time series into a standardized normal distribution.
 Generally, a time series spanning at least 30 years is recommended [@mckee_spi_1993].
 Sets of rolling average periods are computed to define various time scales, typically spanning 1, 3, 6, 12, 24, or 48 months[^1].
 Each dataset is fitted to a continuous probability density function to establish the relationship between the probability and the time series.
 The probability of any data point is determined and then transformed using the inverse normal distribution, assuming a normally distributed probability density function with a mean of zero and a standard deviation of one.

 [^1]: Please note that a month does not represent an unambiguous time delta since a month can have 28 up to 31 days.
 This can result in some extra complexity in the computation, which is dealt with by the SPEI package internally.

 ## Implementation
 The base of the SPEI Python package is Pandas [@pandas_paper_2010;@pandas_software_2020], which is heavily reliant on NumPy [@numpy_article_2020].
-Pandas provides the pandas `Series` with a `DatetimeIndex` which supports extensive capabilities  for the manipulation of the time series.
+Pandas provides the `pandas Series` with a `DatetimeIndex` which supports extensive capabilities  for the manipulation of the time series.
 For instance, via the `resample` and `rolling` methods.
 Time series with outliers or missing values can also be handled by e.g., interpolation methods via Pandas` API.

 The SciPy [@scipy_paper_2020] package provides probability density functions via its `stats` library.
 General recommendations are provided in literature about which probability density function to use for a drought index, e.g., a gamma distribution for the SPI or log-logistic/fisk distribution for the SPEI.
 However, with over 200 univariate continuous distributions in the scipy stats library, the user has the freedom to try and find different relations between the probability and the time series.
 Each SciPy continuous distribution has a `fit` method, making it easy to fit the distribution to the time series using maximum likelihood estimation.